Furnace · Best-of

 The best MERV 13 furnace filter is deep 4-inch media that labels its true MERV - it filters as hard as a 1-inch MERV 13 without the airflow penalty, and you replace it once a year instead of quarterly.

-MERV 13 is the level that captures smoke and fine particles, but the box rarely says 'MERV 13' - it says MPR 1900 or FPR 10.
-We rank only true MERV 13 filters and reward the ones that label it honestly.
-Note that MERV 13 belongs in deep 4-inch media; in a 1-inch panel it also restricts airflow.
+MERV 13 is the level that catches smoke and fine particles - and MERV, the only standardized furnace-filter rating, is the number to go by.
+The snag is that the box rarely says 'MERV 13'; it says MPR 1900 or FPR 10 instead.
+We rank only true MERV 13 filters and reward the ones that print the honest number.
+One more thing worth knowing before you buy: MERV 13 belongs in deep 4-inch media, because in a thin 1-inch panel it also chokes your airflow.

-How we score: We require a true MERV 13 rating (ANSI/ASHRAE 52.2), then rank by composite, which rewards honest MERV labeling and flags high-MERV 1-inch filters for airflow restriction.
+How we score: A filter has to be a true MERV 13 (ANSI/ASHRAE 52.2) to qualify - then we rank by overall score, which rewards honest MERV labeling and flags high-MERV 1-inch filters for restricting airflow.

 - True MERV (ASHRAE 52.2): MERV 13